 Home Birth Of Baby Joey – Grand Multigravida Baby Number 9

-This is the story, in her own words, of Michelle Bannon, a member of the Home Birth Chat Group UK.
+This is the story, in her own words, of Michelle Bannon, a member of the Home Birth Support Group UK.

 ” I thought I’d share my birth story as I couldn’t have wished for anything better or more perfect.